Wingysam/discordjs-bot-guide/first-bot/command-with-arguments.md

 So, the reason is obtained by removing the first elements \(the mention, which looks like `<@1234567489213>`\) and re-joining the rest of the array elements with a space.

-To use this command, a user would do something like: `!kick @SuperGamerDude Obvious Troll, shitposting`.
+To use this command, a user would do something like: `!kick @SuperGamerDude Obvious Troll, poop-posting`.

 Here's another example, with a super simple command, the `say` command.
 It makes the bot say what you just sent, and then delete your message: